liferay/liferay-central-test-2/modules/util/sass-compiler/readme.txt

 	- Execute "ant build-libsass-linux-x86-64" from sass-compiler.

 For resources/win32-x86/sass.dll:
-	- Install Windows 7 64-bit.
+	- Install Windows 7 32-bit.
 	- Download tdm-gcc 32-bit from http://sourceforge.net/projects/tdm-gcc/files/TDM-GCC%20Installer/tdm-gcc-4.9.2.exe/download.
-	- Click "Create".
+	- Run tdm-gcc 32-bit installer and then click "Create".
 	- Install with all the defaults.
 	- Go to the installation folder C:\TDM-GCC-32\bin.
 	- Copy gcc.exe to a new file named cc.exe.